-Herbalife Ltd. (HLF) Chief Executive Officer Michael Johnson accused hedge fund manager Bill Ackman of “gross mischaracterizations” about the nutrition company’s direct-selling model as Herbalife executives mounted a point-by- point defense for investors.
+Herbalife Ltd. (HLF:US) Chief Executive Officer Michael Johnson accused hedge fund manager Bill Ackman of “gross mischaracterizations” about the nutrition company’s direct-selling model as Herbalife executives mounted a point-by- point defense for investors.

 “Don’t believe everything you hear,” Johnson said.
 “We’ve got a great company, and we’re moving forward with it.”